 The sponsor must train inside the area covered by these standards.
 If the sponsor wants to train outside the area covered by these standards, the sponsor must enter a portability agreement with a sponsor outside the area, and provide evidence of such an agreement for compliance purposes.
 Portability agreements permit training agents to use apprentices outside the area covered by the standards.
-Portability agreements are governed by WAC 296-05-303(4)(g).
+Portability agreements are governed by WAC 296-05-009.

-The area covered by these Standards shall be 18223 9th Avenue East, Suite B, Bonney Lake, WA 98391.
+The area covered by these Standards shall be Washington State.